imazen/resizer/Plugins/MongoReader/readme.md

 Allows files stored on MongoDB GridFS to be resized and processed as if they were local.

-Requires .NET 3.5.

-In version 3.1.5, you will need to build ImageResizer.Plugins.MongoReader.csproj yourself, as precompiled binaries and nuget packages won't be included until V3.2

-This plugin is alpha, but supported.

 ### Example URLs

 You can access files by their ID (best) or their filename (if it is URL-safe).